awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-push-notifications.rst

          The name of the class must match the push listener service name used in the app manifest.
          :code:`pinpointManager` is a reference to the static PinpointManager variable declared in the MainActivity shown in a previous step.
-Use the following steps to set up Push Notification listening in your app.
+Use the following steps to detect and display Push Notification in your app.

          #.
 The following push listener code assumes that the app's MainActivity is configured using